KeminaPera/Effective-Java-/chapter1/di-1-tiao-ff1a-kao-lv-yong-jing-tai-fang-fa-er-bu-shi-gou-zao-qi.md

 **A second advantage of static factory methods is that, unlike constructors, they are not required to create a new object each time they’re invoked. **This allows immutable classes \(Item 17\) to use preconstructed instances, or to cache instances as they’re constructed, and dispense them repeatedly to avoid creating unnecessary duplicate objects.

-The Boolean.valueOf\(boolean\)method illustrates this technique: it never creates an object.
+The _Boolean.valueOf\(boolean\)_method illustrates this technique: it never creates an object.
 This technique is similar to the Flyweight pattern \[Gamma95\].
 It can greatly improve performance if equivalent objects are requested often, especially if they are expensive to create.

 The ability of static factory methods to return the same object from repeated invocations allows classes to maintain strict control over what instances exist at any time.
 Classes that do this are said to be instance-controlled.There are several reasons to write instance-controlled classes.
 Instance control allows a class to guarantee that it is a singleton \(Item 3\) or noninstantiable \(Item 4\).
-Also, it allows an immutable value class \(Item 17\) to make the guarantee that no two equal instances exist:a.equals\(b\)if and only if a == b.
+Also, it allows an immutable value class \(Item 17\) to make the guarantee that no two equal instances exist:_a.equals\(b\) _if and only if _a == b_.
 This is the basis of the Flyweight pattern \[Gamma95\].
 Enum types \(Item 34\) provide this guarantee.

+**静态工厂方法的第二大优势是，不像构造器，静态工厂方法不必在每次被调用时都产生一个新的对象。**